|

 The information given on this web page is stated in good faith by Peter Pallett and no responsibility can be held for its accuracy or technical content.

-For further information refer to Temporary Works Latest News of this web site.
+For further information refer to Temporary Works Latest News on this web site.

 Falsework Standards

-Published in December 2004 with the UK National Application Document (NAD), specifies the performance requirements for three classes: A, B1 and B2.
+Published in January 2011 with the UK National Application Document (NAD), specifies the performance requirements for three classes: A, B1 and B2.
 Limit state design methods are specified for classes B1 and B2.
-It does NOT provide guidance for the structural design of class A. Order from BSI ISBN 0 580 44834 7.
+Although it does NOT provide guidance for the structural design of class A it recommends that in the UK Class A be designed to BS 5975.

 Published in December 2004, Describes methods of establishing stiffness and strength by calculation supported by tests for steel or aluminium towers.
 The vertical load both with or without horizontal loads and with the top restrained or free.
 The annexes give analysis by first order theory, and by a global test procedure.
 ISBN 0 580 44835 5